sjparkinson/uncomplicated.systems/_posts/2026-04-17-kamal-hetzner-ipv6-only.md

 I've been working on a small Rails project recently, and I've gone for Hetzner Cloud to deploy it, what looks to be the omakase option for new Rails 8 projects.

-To make life a little more challenging I went for the IPv6 only option.
+To make life a little more challenging I went for the IPv6-only option.
 The 50¢ a month cost saving is a nice perk...
 But really I wanted to know if it was even possible.
-There are a few sharp edges so this post is mostly so future-me (or you) doesn't have to spend an evening re-discovering them.
+There are a few sharp edges, so this post is mostly so future-me (or you) doesn't have to spend an evening re-discovering them.

 ### The shape of the setup